justinstern/magento-notification-bar/README.md

 ## Features ##

-* Easily configurable from System > Configuration > General Ð Design > Notification Bar
+* Easily configurable from System > Configuration > General - Design > Notification Bar
 * Style notification bar to match your theme
 * Notification bar content may contain plain text, HTML and template tags
 * Optionally allow visitors to close and dismiss the notification bar